ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 👍 Lack of relevant content, cohesion, clarity, English grammar, and presentation format.

-Several features that have been carefully incorporated into the methods described in the Methods Section ensure that 3W Dataset 2.0.0 has high technical quality.
+Several features that have been carefully incorporated into the methods described in the Methods Section ensure that the 3W Dataset 2.0.0 has high technical quality.
 The main ones are as follows:

 * In the real instances: maintenance of real data characteristics, labeling by experts, and validation by expert committee;
 * In the simulated instances: simulation models calibrated by experts, and systematized labeling;